 Cream well half a cup butter, add a cup and a half of sugar, half a cup cold water, two cups flour sifted twice with two teaspoonfuls baking powder, a teaspoonful lemon extract, and the stiffly beaten whites of six eggs.

-Bake in small shapes for individual servings, frost, with boiled frosting, and ornament with tiny pink candies.
+Bake (350°F) in small shapes (or muffin tins) for individual servings, frost, with boiled frosting, and ornament with tiny pink candies.

-Take cake mixture and color in three colors, bake twenty minutes in separate tins in a moderate oven.
-Turn out, and when cool spread two with the following lemon mixture, place one over the other, and ice with hot icing:
+Take cake mixture and color in three colors, bake twenty minutes in three separate tins in a moderate oven (350°F).
+Turn out, and when cool spread two with the following lemon mixture, place one over the other, and ice with boiled icing:

-Lemon Mixture: Rind and juice of 1 lemon, 1 cup sugar, 1 egg, 1 tablespoonful cornstarch, 1 gill water.
+Rind and juice of 1 lemon, 1 cup sugar, 1 egg, 1 tablespoonful cornstarch, 1/2 cup water.
 Mix together the water and cornstarch, and cook them for five minutes; add sugar, lemon, and egg, and cook one minute longer.